alisonbelow/cpp-stlcontainers/doc/vectors.md

     bool std::vector::operator< (const std::vector<T, Alloc>& lhs, const std::vector<T, Alloc>&rhs);
 ```

 Vector elements are compared lexiographically, checking that contents of `lhs` are less than the contents of `rhs`.
-Complexity is linear up to the smaller `size` between `lhs` and `rhs`.
+Complexity is linear in size of vector.

 ```cpp